jacquesporveau/ninjaproxy/README.md

 A transparent privacy proxy for Claude Code.
 Intercepts API calls, detects and aliases PII in your prompts before they reach Anthropic, then restores the original values in Claude's response — all without changing how you use Claude.

+## Definitely NOT READY FOR PRODUCTION.

+This is a work in progress ATM

 ## How it works

 ```